LostArtefacts/TRX/docs/trx/COMMANDS.md

   `/braid off`
   Toggle Lara's braid like it's a fashion accessory.
 Hair today, gone tomorrow.

+- `/outfit`
+  `/outfit {name}`
+  `/outfit -`
+  Shows what Lara is wearing, or sends her off to change.
+A dash hands the wardrobe back to the level.

 - `/golden`
   `/golden on`
   `/golden off`